We collect three different duties and taxes on imported goods:

 Goods imported from the USA

-There is an extra 15% duty charged on certain items imported from the USA.
-Please check the list below for details on items.
+There is an extra duty charged on certain items imported from the USA.
+For further information refer to EU Council Regulation 673/2005 and 632/2006

 Approved traders (fast-track clearance)